moloewe-leuphana/moloewe-leuphana.github.io/docs/project_notebook/setting_up_tools.md

 ![](/img/doc/project_notebook_2.png)

-## **3 Structure of a Project Notebook**
+## **3 Structure of the Project Notebook**

-In order to make the Python code easier to read, the Project Notebook is arranged into cells.
+In order to make the Python code easier to read, the Project Notebook is arranged into **cells**.
 Each cell fulfills a specific task in the notebook.

-For your purposes (setting up MoLöwe tools) only the following cells are relevant/need to be edited:
+For your purpose (setting up MoLöwe tools) only the following cells are relevant/need to be edited:

 **Preparatory code:**
 * Import modules